Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Western Kentucky has combined with its opponents to score more than 68 points in three of seven games this season.
+- Western Kentucky's games this season have gone over 68 points three of seven times.

-- Middle Tennessee and its opponents have combined to score more than 68 points in one game this season.
+- Middle Tennessee has combined with its opponents to score more than 68 points in one game this season.

 - The two teams combine to score 70.8 points per game, 2.8 more than the total in this contest.

-- The 56.9 combined points per game that these two squads have allowed this season are 11.1 fewer than the 68 total in this contest.
+- This contest's total is 11.1 points more than the 56.9 these two squads combine to allow per game this season.

-- The average total in Hilltoppers games this season is 66.9, 1.1 points fewer than Saturday's over/under of 68 .
+- The average total in Hilltoppers games this season is 66.9, 1.1 points fewer than Saturday's total of 68 .

-- In 2021, games involving the Blue Raiders have averaged a total of 56.7 points, 11.3 fewer than this game's set over/under.
+- The 68 over/under in this game is 11.3 points higher than the 56.7 average total in Blue Raiders games this season.

 Western Kentucky Stats and Trends